arangodb/arangodb/Documentation/Books/Manual/Transactions/LockingAndIsolation.md

 ```

 *write* here means write access to the collection, and also includes any read accesses.
-*exclusive* is a synonym for *write* in the MMFiles engine, because both *exclusive* and
+*exclusive* is more or less a synonym for *write* in the MMFiles engine, because both
-*write* will acquire collection-level locks in this engine.
-In the RocksDB engine,
+*exclusive* and *write* will acquire collection-level locks in this engine.
-*exclusive* means exclusive write access to the collection, and *write* means (shared)
+In the RocksDB engine, *exclusive* means exclusive write access to the collection, and
-write access to the collection, which can be interleaved with write accesses by other
+*write* means (shared) write access to the collection, which can be interleaved with
-concurrent transactions.
+write accesses by other concurrent transactions.

+Note that there can be only one exclusively locked collection per transaction.
+If more
+than one exclusively locked collection is specified, the transaction will abort directly
+with an error.

 MMFiles engine
 --------------